civboot/pearid/README.md

 validate the uuid and ACL the PearId (lookup the public key hash for the user authorizations).

-### Decrypting elements
+### Decrypting Page Elements

 Servers can also "log you in" by (for example) redirecting you to a `?userid=1234` page which:

 * Already contains your `pearid` (as stored in the server), bypassing the above "Get PearId" step.
-* The page can include elements with `class="pearid-encrpyted"` which the PearId extension decrypt and inject into the page.
+* The page can include elements with `class="pearid-encrypted"` which the PearId extension will decrypt and inject into the page.

 So for example if the encrypted message is:
 ```
 I have a secret, I like applesauce with <b>cinnamon</b>
 ```

 Then the following:
 ```
 <p><span class="pearid-encrypted">
   23432k(base64 encrypted text)l23kj